EDUCBA Logo

 Data Fundamental analysis focuses on previous data as well as the present data.
 Technical analysis focuses solely on the previous data.

-Aim Fundamental analysis is conducted for the purpose of identifying the intrinsic value of a particular stock.
-Technical analysis is conducted for the purpose of identifying the perfect time to invest or withdraw investments from the market.
+Aim Fundamental analysis is for the purpose of identifying the intrinsic value of a particular stock.
+Technical analysis aims to identify the perfect time to invest or withdraw investments from the market.

 Basis of decision making Available information, as well as evaluated statistics, is the basis of decision-making in fundamental analysis.
 Market prices and market trends of the stock are the basis of decision-making in technical analysis.

-Methodology Fundamental analysis helps in the examination of ongoing industry trends, financial data, economic outlook, and the performance of the competitor companies.
-Technical analysis is used for examining the market psychology as well as price movements.
+Methodology Fundamental analysis helps examine ongoing industry trends, financial data, economic outlook, and the performance of competitor companies.
+Technical analysis is useful for examining market psychology as well as price movements.

 Data sourced from In fundamental analysis, data is sourced from economic reports, industry statistics, brokerage analysis, financial statements, management processes, news events, etc. In technical analysis, data is sourced from chart analysis.

-Concepts have taken into use Fundamental analysis uses the following concepts:
+Concepts have been taken into use Fundamental analysis uses the following concepts:

 • ROA (return on assets)